Reporting on progress from Member States

 The process for collecting information on IWRM has been led by the UNEP-DHI Centre for Water and Environment in Denmark.
 UN-Water was asked by the UN Commission on Sustainable Development (CSD), at its meeting in 2005, to produce status reports on the progress of water resources management for the UN CSD meetings in 2008 and 2012.
 The 2008 report PDF document. primarily took stock of the development and implementation of Integrated Water Resources Management and Water Efficiency Plans, as required in the 2002 Johannesburg Plan of Implementation (JPoI).
 The Status Report on the Application of Integrated Approaches to Water Resources Management, published in 2012 to inform decision-making at the Rio+20 conference, is more extensive, covering more countries and addressing the development, management and uses of water resources, as well as the possible outcomes and impacts of integrated approaches.

 UN-Water has also launched a pilot project to develop a comprehensive data-rich water national snapshot.
-This water country briefs will offer a selection of data to better visualize the critical importance of “investments in water” for human and economic development.
+These water country briefs offer a selection of data to better visualize the critical importance of “investments in water” for human and economic development.

 Progress on MDG goals on water supply and on sanitation